 How do I get my sidewalk repaired?

 Sidewalk maintenance is the responsibility of the property owner.
 A licensed contractor should perform the work.
 Homeowners may request an encroachment permit at no cost for sidewalk repairs.
+Per city ordinance, the adjacent property owner is responsible for maintenance and/or replacement.

 May I leave piles of topsoil or bark on the street or sidewalk for a home improvement project?